RathodAnilT/weatherForecastApp/README.md

    - Optimize the website for faster load times and better performance.
 4. **User Accounts**:
    - Allow users to create accounts and save favorite locations.

+7. **Mobile App Version**:
+   - Develop a mobile app version for iOS and Android.